gilliantrosen/omerbot/README.md

 # ![](omerbot-logo-extra-small.png) Omerbot

-Omerbot is a Discord bot to help you count the omer!
+Omerbot is a Discord bot to help you count the Omer!
 For every day of the Omer, at 6:00pm UTC, it posts a message with the upcoming day of the Omer, aspects for the day, and the blessing.

 This bot is adapted from Esther Alter's [Mishnahbot](https://github.com/subalterngames/mishnahbot).